jdtsmith/indent-bars/README.md

 Out of scope style variables:

-If tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ text.
-You can separately configure the appearance of the _out-of-scope_ bars — bars outside the custom tree-sitter scope.
-To do so a parallel set of custom variables with `indent-bars-ts-` prefixes is used.
+If tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ bars.
+You can separately configure the appearance of the _out-of-scope_ bars — i.e. the bars outside the current tree-sitter scope.
+To do so, a parallel set of custom variables with an `indent-bars-ts-` prefix is used.
 These variables can be set similarly to their in-scop counterparts to _fully_ configure out-of-scope bar appearance, including depth highlighting.
 Note that scope highlighting is completely independent of depth highlighting.

 The `ts` parallel variables for out-of-scope styling are: